 Acting in many other cases currently where parents allege they have been falsely accused of abusing their child(ren).

-I have dealt mainly with matters which come before the courts solely on the grounds of disputed medical evidence.
+He has dealt mainly with matters which come before the courts solely on the grounds of disputed medical evidence.

 Below are a sample of our cases which have set legal precedent: